-Unlike traditional retail methods in which you would purchase the products wholesale in bulk, you don’t need to make upfront inventory purchases with dropshipping business model.
+Unlike traditional retail methods in which you would purchase the products wholesale in bulk, you don’t need to make upfront inventory purchases with dropshipping business models.
 Instead, you utilize a dropship supplier who will store their inventory in their own warehouse(s), and they will package and ship your orders on your behalf.

 The most significant benefits of starting dropshipping business include:

 - Inexpensive and Low Risk.
-You don’t need to invest thousands of dollars in inventory like you would have to through methods like traditional retail.
+You don’t need to invest thousands of dollars in inventory management like you would have to through methods like traditional retail.
 You only pay for the product at wholesale when a customer purchases the product from your online store.

 - Larger Variety of Products to Offer.
 Since you don’t have to purchase in bulk before you begin selling, you can offer a significantly larger product selection in your store.

 - Flexible Work Environment.
 With dropshipping, there is no need to run a warehouse or worry about shipping and packaging orders, so it is possible to run an online dropshipping business from anywhere.

 STEP I: Select a Product Niche & Carve a Dropshipping Business Plan

 The first step in starting a dropshipping business is deciding on which category of products you would like to sell on your eCommerce store.
 This step should not be taken lightly as this can determine the long term success of your online dropshipping business.